kabasset/kabasset/source/software.rst

 Linx
 ----

-Linx is a multidimensional image processing library focused on ease of use and which interfaces seamlessly with the standard C++ library.
+Linx is a C++ multidimensional image processing library focused on ease of use and performance protability.
-For performance and extensibility, it relies heavily on template metaprogramming.
+Image processing pipelines written with Linx can run on a variety of infrastructures, including HTC, HPC and GPU farms.

 Here is a comparison with NumPy.
 Simple array instantiations and operations are performed: